clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

       Figure 20: Red Hat: Configure swap partition

 #.
-Share the EFI partition that was created by Clear Linux.
+Share the EFI partition that was created by |CL|.
 See Figure
    21.

    #.
 Expand :guilabel:`Unknown.`